mariisaschmidt/CCE-reconstruction/README.md

 For convenience we offer a bash script to simplify using our system.

+*NOTE:* this system requires CUDA, but it should be possible to deactivate this dependency, which will result in much longer runtimes.

 ## Run the system
 1. download the corpus files and place them in the src directory
 2. make script executable: `chmod +x run.sh`